frontend-rob/tic-tac-toe/README.md

 ## Contributing

-While contributions are not expected for this personal learning project, I welcome any feedback, suggestions, or ideas for improvement, so feel free to reach out!
+Though contributions aren’t expected for this personal learning project, I’m always open to feedback, suggestions, or creative ideas.
+If you have any thoughts or would like to share something, feel free to reach out!

 <br>